 My home nurses are in large part why I haven’t gone totally bananas from this medical care.
 The entire staff is amazing from the people who answer the phones to the people who visit me at home.

 When things were worsening in 2017, they’d even sit and let me cry.
-One of them, Mike, would take extra time to just listen and offer support.
+One of them, a dude, would take extra time to just listen and offer support.
 They see a lot of sick patients who are stuck at home so they are in a unique position to offer insight and empathy.

 They know what we are going through is so fucking hard.